 By embracing others’ cultures, genders, race, and abilities, we foster acceptance and help students develop empathy, an open mind, and love for one another.
 Be intentional when you select the items in your classroom.
 Celebrate the differences in each other because that’s what makes every person amazing and unique!
-If we do not expose our students to things that are different than them how are they supposed to understand, respect, and accept others?
+If we do not expose our students to things that are different than them, how are they supposed to understand, respect and accept others?

-This Post Contains Affiliate Links
+This Post Contains Affiliate Links.

-Diversity Games & Puzzles
+Collection of Diverse Games & Puzzles

 This puzzle has a variety of shapes that represent children and animals from continents around the world.
 It also comes with a storage case to keep everything in its place.